zaki/zaki.github.com/works/index.markdown

   </div>
   <div class="modal-body">
     <p>
-      Hybrid is an iOS native wrapper around a browser game with native-only extensions, such as In-app purchasing and email invites.
-In the end the project has never really taken off.
+      Hybrid is a Pikkle project to create an iOS native wrapper around a browser game with native-only extensions, such as In-app purchasing and email invites.
       <hr />
       <span class="label label-important">Objective-C</span>
       <span class="label label-important">Rails</span>